bafflingbits/graph_n4_solution/README.md

 and four colors (c=4) does not exist, thus proving Krenn's conjecture for the n=4 case.
 In fact, something slightly stronger can be proven:

-> There is a unique set of edges for the four node, three color monochromatic graph (up to node and color relabelling), which is just a coloring of `K_4` (the complete simple graph on four nodes).
+> A four node, three color monochromatic graph can only be formed by a coloring of `K_4` (the complete simple graph on four nodes), and thus is unique up to node and color relabelling, and weight rescaling.

 This is a slightly stronger statement, as the non-existence of an n=4 c=4 monochromatic graph can be derived from this.